10 Project Management Books Every PM Should Read

 - Aug 14, 2024

 Navigating the world of project management can feel challenging at times, especially without the right tools and guidance.
-Whether you're just starting out or have years of experience, there’s always room to grow and discover new ways to sharpen your managing skills.
+Whether you're just starting or have years of experience, there’s always room to grow and discover new ways to sharpen your management skills.

-Moreover, project management holds an important role in the success of a business or organization, as emphasized in many leading project management books.
+Moreover, project management plays a crucial role in the success of a business or organisation, as emphasised in many leading project management books.
 As a result, the demand for project managers has been rising in recent years.

 In addition to training or courses, reading specialised books on project management can be a great way for beginners to build their knowledge and skills.
 Read on to learn about project management book recommendations.